 The Professional Masters of Computational and Applied Mathematics (M.C.A.A.M.) is an advanced, professional degree program designed for students interested in a technical career path in industry or business.
 The M.C.A.A.M. program provides students with a fundamental understanding of computational and applied mathematics tools that are essential to tackle complex problems in science, engineering and business.
 The M.C.A.A.M. degree does not require a thesis.

 It takes 1.5 to 2 years to complete an M.C.A.A.M. degree when studying full time.
+A hundred percent of the M.C.A.A.M. graduates received employment offers before they graduate.
 With proper planning and coordination of undergraduate major(s) and senior year courses, Rice undergraduates have the option to complete the M.C.A.A.M. degree with just a 5th year of study.
 Candidates can also pursue the M.C.A.A.M. degree part-time while working in industry.

 Admission to the M.C.A.A.M. program is open to qualified students holding bachelor's degrees (or their equivalent) in engineering, mathematics, or the physical, biological, mathematical sciences.